FreddieCodes/CV/README.md

 Now I am learning to be a maker of code, because I have always loved to make things that work, and with code, I can make things that work in the virtual universe as well as the real one.

-My interest in software development comes from tinkering.
-Tinkering with Lego, with bits of old wood to create model spaceships, with the program files of my first video games, with piano keyboards and electric guitars.
-This year, I independently learnt some C# and the Unity 5 engine to create some proto-games, and to have fun with physics.

 My ambition now is to build a career in software development, working in a innovative team of problem solvers with whom I can both contribute and learn from.

 ## Skills